mohammad0914/Pursuit-Core-Web-Strings-Lab/README.md

 // =>  'go'
 ```

-7. Create a `withoutLast` code block that takes a single string variable, and returns a copy of the string without the  last
+7. Create a `withoutLast` code block that takes a single string variable, and returns a copy of the string without the last word.